 The Situational Judgement Test is the final section of the test.
 It is a psychological aptitude test and an assessment method used to evaluate your ability in solving problems in work-related situations.
 UCAT Situational Judgement Tests (or SJTs) are widely used in medicine as one of the criteria when deciding on applicants and it is used for the Foundation Programme and GP applications.

-In this UCAT SJT guide, we outline the questions that can come up, how to answer the appropriateness and importance of options, with some final tips to get more marks as an added bonus.
+In this UCAT SJT guide, we outline the questions that can come up, how to answer the appropriateness and importance of options and provide some final tips to get more marks as an added bonus.
+Let’s get into it:

 As we mentioned earlier, the aim of the Situational Judgement section is to assess your ability to understand situations that you could encounter as a medical student or doctor and how you would deal with them.
 It is a method to test some of the qualities required in a healthcare professional (e.g. integrity and ability to work in a team).